 - Proportion of poor population receiving social assistance cash benefit

 Compared to other countries, the Nordic countries have high levels of social protection coverage.
 For most groups, coverage rates reach 100%.
 However, there are notable exceptions, particularly concerning unemployment benefits and social assistance cash benefits for vulnerable groups.
-Moreover, most Nordic countries, except for Finland, have offered lower levels of out-of-work benefits to those not entitled to regular unemployment benefits.

 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance